-On behalf of the Commission, thank you for your continued cooperation and concern as we all work toward maintaining the standards of excellence which characterize the Kansas judiciary.
+With this new structure, the commission continues its efforts to define the appropriate standards of judicial conduct in our effort to maintain public confidence in a judicial system that is independent and fair.
+On behalf of the Commission, thank you for your continued cooperation and concern as we work towards maintaining the standards of excellence which characterize the Kansas judiciary.
+The Commission welcomes your suggestions and comments on its operations.

-Mikel L. Stout, Chair Kansas Commission on
+David J. Waxse, Chair

-Judicial Qualifications
+Kansas Commission on Judicial Qualifications